dzackgarza/qual-wiki/30_Complex Analysis/030_Zeros_and_Poles/999_Exercises.md

 Since poles are isolated by definition, the set $P_f$ of poles of $f$ is a discrete subset of $\CP^1$, which is compact.
 Note $P_f$ is closed because being holomorphic is an open condition.
 Any discrete closed subset of a compact space is discrete and compact, thus necessarily finite.

+Applying this to any bounded $\Omega \subseteq \CC$, there can only be finitely many poles in any disc of radius $R$.
+If there are infinitely many poles, this forces them to accumulate on $z=0\infty$.
+A limit point of a sequence of poles of $f$ is a limit point of a sequence of zeros of $g\da 1/f$, making it an essential singularity for both.
 :::

 :::{.exercise title="Singularities of of $\sin(z)/z$"}